 • Property taxes;

-• Strata fees, if any; and,
+• Strata fees and,

-• Basic telephone, cable and internet service.
+• Basic telephone, cable, and internet service.

 Members may authorize Financial Services to pay expenses directly to a property manager or strata council.
 All other expenses will be reimbursed upon the presentation of receipts.